Unconventional early-time relaxation in the Rydberg chain: Introduction

-In contrast, below we show that QMBS systems may exhibit a non-generic SP decay rate that is fully determined by the QMBS component of the initial-state LDOS alone.
-The intuition is that the LDOS of initial states leading to scarred dynamics is dominated by a comb of QMBS contributions (see, e.g., Fig.~\ref{fig:LDOSpxp}), which fix $\sigma^2$.
+In contrast, we argue below that the LDOS of scarred initial states generally diverges substancially from this Gaussian form, causing a non-generic SP decay that can be seen at times significantly shorter than those usually considered to probe scarring effects.
+Beyond perfect scars, we show it holds in a paradigmatic model of approximate scars, the PXP model, which is also of experimental relevance due to its proximity with Rydberg-atom experiments.
+In both cases, the intuition is that the LDOS of initial states leading to scarred dynamics is dominated by a comb of QMBS contributions (see, e.g., Fig.~\ref{fig:LDOSpxp}), which fix $\sigma^2$.
 Assuming a semi-phenomenological model of a scarred LDOS, we derive general conditions under which the presence of QMBSs in the energy spectrum can be probed by measuring the early-time decay of the SP.
-The SP thus provides a sought-after early-time signature of QMBSs accessible in current rapidly-decohering quantum simulators.
+Finally, we broaden the scope of our study by also distinguishing the cases of a single scar and of a few scars.
+The SP initial decay thus provides a sought-after early-time signature of QMBSs accessible in current rapidly-decohering quantum simulators.